brungerlab/single_molecule_matlab_scripts/README.md

 # single_molecule_matlab_scripts #
-Single molecule matlab scripts of the Brunger lab.
+Single molecule scripts of the Brunger lab.

-Tested with Matlab 2021b.

-**Installed Matlab Add-Ons:**
+**Note:some of the scripts require these MATLAB Add-Ons:**
-*Statistics and Machine Learning Toolbox
+Statistics and Machine Learning Toolbox
 Image Processing Toolbox*
 Signal Processing Toolbox